ircv3/ircv3-specifications/extensions/metadata.md

 The client will receive [`METADATA` messages](#metadata-server-message) about the keys they are subscribed to.
 They can also use the [`GET`](#metadata-get) and [`LIST`](#metadata-list) subcommands to receive information about keys they are not subscribed to.

-Clients automatically receive metadata updates for themselves (excluding changes they make themselves), channels they are joined to, and other clients in the channels they are joined to.
-If the `draft/metadata-notify-2` capability is requested, clients also receive metadata updates for the users they are currently monitoring.
+Clients automatically receive metadata updates for:

+* themselves (excluding changes they make themselves)
+* channels they are joined to,
+* other clients in the channels they are joined to, and
+* users they are currently monitoring.

 Servers MUST reply to erroneous requests using [Standard Replies](https://ircv3.net/specs/extensions/standard-replies)